shashankkotyan/EvoSeed/README.md

 </div>

-Source for the article: [EvoSeed: Unveiling the Threat on Deep Neural Networks with Real-World Illusions](https://arxiv.org/abs/2402.04699)
+Source for the article: [Breaking Free: How to Hack Safety Guardrails in Black-Box Diffusion Models!](https://arxiv.org/abs/2402.04699)

 ## 🌟 Features

-- A model-agnostic black-box algorithimic framework based on Evolutionary Strategy to generate unrestricted natural adversarial samples
 - A model-agnostic black-box algorithimic framework based on Evolutionary Strategy to generate unrestricted natural adversarial samples